SPA2021 : Introduction to Catalan

 Oral examination (30%) consisting of a short reading exercise followed by a role play and an informal conversation in Catalan based on the text and/or on students’ personal and academic interests.
 End of semester 2 (15 minutes).

 Resits take the form of a written examination (unseen) following the same pattern as the written exam at the end of semester 2 but counting 100%.
 There will be no oral resit examination.

-In the 120 minute written examination students will answer four questions which directly relate to skills learned during the course: one translation from Catalan into English, one text comprehension exercise, one set of grammar exercises, one composition.
+In the 120 minute written examination students will answer questions which directly relate to skills learned during the course.
 In addition, the 15 minute oral exam will allow students to give evidence of their ability in spoken Catalan by taking part in a role-play exercise based on an everyday situation (e.g. ordering food in a restaurant, buying a train ticket etc.), which they will prepare in advance, and by answering some informal questions in Catalan about themselves, their studies, their hobbies and interests etc. The oral examination is an integrated test of oral and aural skills.